pepijndevos/TIS-AVR/readme.md

 For one thing, it's less secure, less reliable and more 8-bit.
 There is nothing that stops you from overflowing your numbers or jumping to random memory.

+It currently does not loop around, so you have to jump manually.

 It's probably also more buggy, and timing might be different around sending/receiving data.

 ## Communication protocol